Loading...

 Step 1: Verify UAE Licensing

 The agency must hold a valid UAE trade licence authorising debt collection activities.
-Ask for the licence number.
-Verify it through the Department of Economic Development (DED) of the emirate where the agency is registered.
-This is non-negotiable — an unlicensed entity cannot legally represent you in the UAE.
+Ask for the licence number and verify it through the Department of Economic Development (DED).

 Step 2: Confirm International Creditor Experience